-This booklet gives you the details about your Medicare health care and prescription drug coverage from January 1 - December 31, 2016.
+This booklet gives you the details about your Medicare health care and prescription drug coverage from January 1 - December 31, 2017.
 It explains how to get coverage for the health care services and prescription drugs you need.
 This is an important legal document.
 Please keep it in a safe place.

-This plan, MedStar Medicare Choice Dual Advantage, is offered by MedStar Family Choice, Inc. (When this Evidence of Coverage says "we," "us," or "our," it means MedStar Family Choice, Inc. When it says "plan" or "our plan," it means MedStar Medicare Choice Dual Advantage.)
+This plan, MedStar Medicare Choice Dual Advantage is offered by MedStar Family Choice, Inc. (When this Evidence of Coverage says "we," "us," or "our," it means MedStar Family Choice, Inc. When it says "plan" or "our plan," it means MedStar Medicare Choice Dual Advantage.)

+This plan is available to anyone who has both Medical Assistance from the State and Medicare.
 MedStar Medicare Choice Dual Advantage (HMO SNP) has a contract with Medicare and a contract with the D.C.
 Department of Health Care Finance and the Maryland Department of Health and Mental Hygiene (Medicaid) programs.
 Enrollment in MedStar Medicare Choice Dual Advantage depends on contract renewal.

 Please contact our Member Services number at 855-222-1041 for additional information.
-(TTY users should call 855-250-5604).
+(TTY users should call 855-250-5604.)
 Hours are October 1 through February 14, seven days a week, from 8 a.m. to 8 p.m., and February 15 through September 30, Monday through Friday, from 8 a.m. to 8 p.m., and on Saturday, from 8 a.m. to 3 p.m.